What yacht charter experience do I need ?

-However if you are looking to take one of our 50 foot yachts and only hold a Day Skippers Certificate then we will certainly expect to see previous skippering experience on that size of vessel.
+If you are looking to take one of our 50-foot yachts and only hold a Day Skippers Certificate then we will certainly expect to see previous skippering experience on that size of vessel.

 Should you have aspirations to cross the channel then we ask for a minimum of Coastal Skipper plus a First Mate with a minimum of Day Skipper.
 But the same rules apply and we will always look at your sailing experience before agreeing to the charter.